FusionAuth/fusionauth-site/_drafts/all-your-passwords-are-belong-to-us.md

 We think this idea has merit.
 As more people start using password managers with password generators, or letting the browser generate a unique password on your behalf we could dynamically select a hash that could significantly reduce the CPU/GPU utilization.

+Food for thought, we can hash approximately 20 passwords per second on a `t2.medium` using PBKDF2 with a load factor of 24,000.
+If you're Pokémon Go trying to authenticate half of the known world so they can catch Charizard, how many EC2 instances do you think it would require to handle their load?
+There is a real business case for changing the way the industry thinks about secure password hashing.

+If we get enough interest, we'll follow up this post with some data from a real world use of this strategy to demonstrate how many passwords we can hash per second on a run of the mill `t2.medium` AWS EC2 instance.

 If you'd like to discuss on this feature, comment below or visit the FusionAuth GitHub issue for it and upvote or comment. **NEED TO MAKE GITHUB ISSUE to link to**